AlonEirew/extract-wec/README.md

 }
 ```

-### Project Output
-* By default, an H2 dataset containing the crude extraction of coreference relations from Wikipedia (this resource can be used for experiments before generating the final version of WEC-Lang)
-* A JSON format resource of the WEC-Lang dataset

 ### Extracting WEC-Lang
 Make sure the Wikipedia Elastic engine is running <br/>
 * Running WikiToWECMain in order to generate the H2 database:<br/>